 I was passive in my previous job.
-The thought of having to browse through new career options exhausted me.
-I wanted a change but I didn’t know how to go about it and the thought of risking my current job security only terrified me further.
+I was exhausted by the thought of having to browse through new career options.
+I wanted a change, but I didn’t know how to go about it, and the thought of risking my current job security only terrified me further.

 I was comfortably uncomfortable.

-Switching careers takes time and it definitely has plenty of ups and downs.
+Switching careers takes time, and it consists of plenty of ups and downs.
 But, it’s how you approach it (and who you approach) that makes all the difference.
 A problem shared is a problem halved.
 Talk to people – you never know where it may lead you.
-Think of connections as your personal support team.

 “Instead of thinking of the repercussions of action, you should also be asking yourself, ‘what are the costs of inaction?” – Tim Ferriss.

-In my own journey of changing career, it took me four long years to admit (out loud and to those around me) that my job wasn’t the right fit for me and in an attempt to do the “mature” thing, I had failed to prioritize my own happiness in my work and personal life.
+In my journey of changing career, it took me four long years to admit (out loud and to those around me) that my job wasn’t the right fit for me and in an attempt to do the “mature” thing, I failed to prioritise my happiness in my work and personal life.

-I don’t want you to have to wait that long to make the choice to change career and to act on it.
+I don’t want you to have to wait that long to make the choice of a career change and to act on it.
 Don’t have analysis paralysis.
-It’s better to make a decision and fine tune your course along the way.
+It’s better to make a decision and fine-tune your course along the way.

-If you move from analyzing to acting, things will start to change for you!
+If you move from analysing to acting, things will start to change for you!

-Here are some things that I “acted” on:
+Here are some things that I “acted” on to create change:

 I signed up to do a course in digital marketing.
-This was something I thought would be relevant to have on my CV as the whole world is turning digital.
+It is something I thought would be relevant to have on my CV as the whole world is turning digital.
 It’s a great course to have which in turn allowed me to open my mind to a whole world of opportunities that I didn’t think or know were available to me.

-Another thing I did was job shadowing.
-I started with my brother who worked at two jobs – a music producer and the owner of an Irish gin business.
-It was nice to get a glimpse of worlds different from the one I had chosen.
-A glimpse of what could be.
-I did the same with the parent of a friend who worked as an interior designer for palaces in the Middle East.
+I did job shadowing.
+I started with my brother who works at two jobs – a music producer and the owner of an Irish gin business.
+It is nice to get a glimpse of worlds different from the one I chose – a glimpse of what could be.
+I did the same with the parent of a friend who works as an interior designer for palaces in the Middle East.
 All equally fascinating careers, but not where I wanted to end up.

-Nonetheless, I had made up my mind to take the plunge and seek out a new fulfilling job for myself.
-Job shadowing sparked ideas and excitement which helped me figure out aspects of a job that really interested me.
-I was now in a position to strike off career options and list job attributes that worked for me.
+Nonetheless, I made up my mind to change my career and seek out a new fulfilling job for myself.
+Job shadowing sparked ideas and excitement, which helped me figure out aspects of a job that really interested me.
+It put me in a position to strike off career options, and list job attributes that work for me.
+It also gave me an idea of what I didn’t like.
 Suddenly I felt empowered – like I was finally getting somewhere.

 3. Look for people, not jobs.